cranksters/playdate-reverse-engineering/server/api.md

 This is the API that is used by the Playdate console for things like fetching game updates, scoreboards, player details, etc. It is available under `https://play.date/api/v2`.
 All API endpoints require [auth headers](#auth-headers).

 This list of endpoints was obtained by decompiling the Playdate Simulator app.
-Some haven't actually been seen in use, so they are only partially documented.
+Some haven't actually been seen in use, so they are only partially documented and there may be mistakes.

 ## Endpoints